Clarence Howard Clark Sr.: Biography

 His was not the only millionaire's house set among what one historian called a "crazy quilt of farms and estates, crisscrossed by free-running creeks"; the Drexels owned several houses at 39th and Locust and the Potts family had a brick mansion at 3905 Spruce.

 As a developer, Clark took the rowhouse form that was becoming the standard dwelling and altered it by moving the buildings some 20 feet back from the street on their lots.
 His first example is the 4000 block of Locust Street.

 In 1862, Clark helped found the Union League of Philadelphia, a patriotic society that survives today as a city club.

 By the end of the American Civil War, Clark was president of the chartered First National Bank, the first bank to issue federal banknotes.
 Clark signed the first one.

 In 1866, he and some partners chartered the Fidelity Insurance, Trust & Safe Deposit Co., which later became Fidelity Trust Company and Fidelity-Philadelphia Trust Co., then was absorbed into First Fidelity, First Union, Wachovia, and Wells Fargo.

 In 1867, he, along with his brothers Edward and Frank, became a member of the Academy of Natural Sciences of Philadelphia.

 In 1876, Clark helped found the Centennial National Bank, chartered on January 19 to be the “financial agent of the board at the Centennial Exhibition, receiving and accounting for daily receipts, changing foreign moneys into current funds, etc.", according to a January 22 piece in The Philadelphia Inquirer.
 The bank commissioned architect Frank Furness to design its headquarters building, which opened in April on the southeast corner of Market Street and 32nd Street, across from the Pennsylvania Railroad station.
 A branch office operated during the Centennial on the fairgrounds.
 Among other activities, the bank financed various West Philly development efforts.

 In 1881, Clark helped E.W.
 Clark and Co. acquire the 11-year-old Atlantic, Mississippi & Ohio Railroad, renaming it the Norfolk & Western Railway and taking a seat on the board of directors.
-Other deals landed him seats on the boards of the New York, Buffalo, and Philadelphia Railroad and the Railroad Equipment Company.
+Other deals landed him seats on the boards of the Buffalo, New York, and Philadelphia Railroad and the Railroad Equipment Company.

+In 1889, Clark was elected to the American Philosophical Society.

 He was an active Unitarian.
 He was a member of several clubs, including the Pennsylvania Horticultural Society, of which he served as 14th president; the Genealogical Society of Pennsylvania, and the Bibliophile Society of Boston.
 In 1894, when the Free Library of Philadelphia created a board of trustees, Clark was on the first board.
 That same year, the city government established a board to promote and create museums, and Clark was on it, too.
 In 1899, he was a Life Member (City Division) of the Fairmount Park Art Association, and served on its Standing Committee on Works of Art and its Standing Committee on Smith Memorial.

 He donated several acres of land that became West Philadelphia's Clark Park, and land for the Walnut Street West branch of the Philadelphia Free Library.